Efficient Trajectory Inference in Wasserstein Space Using Consecutive Averaging

 With this operator, step (13) of \Cref{alg:LRm} becomes $y_{j}^{(m)} \gets \av_{1/2}(y_{j}^{(m-1)},y_{j+1}^{(m-1)})$.
-It has been observed that \Cref{alg:LRm} can be further adapted to work on finite-dimensional Riemannian manifolds by replacing $\av_{\alpha}$ with the geodesic average on the Riemannian manifold (\cite{wallner2005subdivision}).
+It has been observed that the Lane-Riesenfeld algorithm can be further adapted to work on finite-dimensional Riemannian manifolds by replacing $\av_{\alpha}$ with the geodesic average on the Riemannian manifold (\cite{wallner2005subdivision}).

-\section{Wasserstein curve approximation through consecutive averaging}
+\section{WASSERSTEIN CURVE APPROXIMATION THROUGH CONSECUTIVE AVERAGING}

 We have now gathered two ingredients for trajectory inference.
 On one hand, we have a way to calculate the shortest path between two point clouds in the Wasserstein space (\Cref{sec:OT}).
-On the other hand, we have a way to efficiently fit a curve through many points in $\mathbb{R}^d$ (not point \textit{clouds}) from \Cref{sec:splines-through-averaging}.
+On the other hand, we have a way to efficiently fit a curve through many points (not point \textit{clouds}) in $\mathbb{R}^d$ from \Cref{sec:splines-through-averaging}.
 Our key insight is that if we replace the linear averaging operator in \cref{eq:linear-average} with the Wasserstein geodesic in \cref{eq:OT-geodesic}, we can use the consecutive averaging approach described in \Cref{sec:splines-through-averaging} to define smooth approximating curves through the point clouds in the Wasserstein space.

 We propose the Wasserstein Lane-Riesenfeld (WLR) algorithm (c.f. \Cref{alg:WLRm}), which parallels the ideas of \cite{sharon2017global,sharon2017geodesic} and incorporates an OT-based averaging step (c.f. \Cref{alg:average_point_clouds}).
 This adjustment preserves the algorithm's simplicity and scalability at a given refinement level, while effectively tackling the task of B-spline approximation.
 The defining characteristic of WLR is that the resulting curve is \emph{intrinsic} to the Wasserstein geometry since the geodesic averaging step stays within the Wasserstein space.
 This is similar to the computationally heavier algorithms of \cite{chen2018measure}, but different from e.g.\ \cite{chewi2021fast}, which is \textit{extrinsic} in the sense that it constructs splines in $\mathbb{R}^d$.
 An important consequence is that unlike prior work, WLR has the ability to automatically handle non-uniform mass, mass splitting and bifurcations.